 Pathophysiology of Preeclampsia and Eclampsia

 Pathophysiology of preeclampsia and eclampsia is poorly understood.
-Factors may include poorly developed uterine placental spiral arterioles (which decrease uteroplacental blood flow during late pregnancy), a genetic abnormality on chromosome 13, immunologic abnormalities, and placental ischemia or infarction.
+Factors may include poorly developed uterine placental spiral arterioles (which decrease uteroplacental blood flow during late pregnancy), a genetic abnormality, immunologic abnormalities, and placental ischemia or infarction.
 Lipid peroxidation of cell membranes induced by free radicals may contribute to preeclampsia.

-Fetal growth restriction Small-for-Gestational-Age (SGA) Infant Infants whose weight is the 10th percentile for gestational age are classified as small for gestational age.
-Complications include perinatal asphyxia, meconium aspiration, polycythemia, and... read more or fetal death Stillbirth Stillbirth is delivery of a dead fetus at > 20 weeks gestation.
-Maternal and fetal testing is done to determine the cause.
-Management is as for routine care after live delivery.
-Stillbirth,... read more may result.
+Fetal growth restriction Small-for-Gestational-Age (SGA) Infant Infants whose weight is < the 10th percentile for gestational age are classified as small for gestational age.
+Complications include perinatal asphyxia, meconium aspiration, polycythemia... read more or fetal death Stillbirth Stillbirth is fetal death (fetal demise) at ≥ 20 weeks gestation (> 28 weeks in some definitions).
+Management is delivery and postpartum care.
+Maternal and fetal testing is done to determine... read more may result.
 Diffuse or multifocal vasospasm can result in maternal ischemia, eventually damaging multiple organs, particularly the brain, kidneys, and liver.
 Factors that may contribute to vasospasm include decreased prostacyclin (an endothelium-derived vasodilator), increased endothelin (an endothelium-derived vasoconstrictor), and increased soluble Flt-1 (a circulating receptor for vascular endothelial growth factor).
-Women who have preeclampsia are at risk of abruptio placentae Abruptio Placentae Abruptio placentae is premature separation of a normally implanted placenta from the uterus, usually after 20 weeks gestation.
+Women who have preeclampsia are at risk of placental abruption Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
-Manifestations may include vaginal... read more in the current and in future pregnancies, possibly because both disorders are related to uteroplacental insufficiency.
+Manifestations may include... read more in the current pregnancy, possibly because both disorders are related to uteroplacental insufficiency.

 Symptoms and Signs of Preeclampsia and Eclampsia

-Preeclampsia may be asymptomatic or may cause edema or excessive weight gain.
+Preeclampsia may be asymptomatic or may cause edema or sudden excessive weight gain (> 5 lb/week).
 Nondependent edema, such as facial or hand swelling (the patient’s ring may no longer fit her finger), is more specific than dependent edema.